sultanahamer/firetv_volume_control/README.md

 # Firetv volume control

-In POC(Proof of concept) state - using it in my current fire tv lite, feel free to try it out
+Using it in my current fire tv lite since bought it in 2023.
+Feel free to try it out

-This is a second draft, first draft was without UI

 ## Usage: